We take personal data policies very seriously; our processes are compliant with European and U

 ResearchGate pages are automatically visible in search engines.
 However, due to the speed that search engines manage and index changes to web pages, it can sometimes take a while for public ResearchGate profiles to appear in search results.

 My profile is still appearing in search engines

 Once a publication, profile or profile image has been removed from ResearchGate, it is our policy that its old URL redirects to our main publications page or researcher index.
 It can often take a few weeks for public profiles to disappear from search engines due to the speed they manage and index changes to web pages.

 Only your mutual followers (researchers who are following you and you’re following back) can see your personal contact details, including address and phone numbers.

-To block a researcher from interacting with you on ResearchGate, follow these simple steps:
+You can block a researcher from interacting with you on ResearchGate, follow these simple

 - Go to the profile of the researcher you want to block

-Blocking a researcher means they’ll be removed from your list of followers and won’t be able to message you or see updates about you.
+When you block a ResearchGate member, they won't be able to follow you or message you.
 Blocking works both ways, so your contact with them will be limited in the same way.

 Email address security